How To Clean A Refrigerator Water Dispenser | Get Rid Of Disgusting Smell

 This is the first step to take before cleaning.
 Then look for a copper water supply that connects to the water supply.
 Not all refrigerators have this, but most of them have it.
 Look for the screw that connects them, loosen it, and slide off the copper tube.

-With the use of a small funnel, pour three to four cups of white vinegar through the tube into the refrigerator.
+With a small funnel, pour three to four cups of white vinegar through the tube into the refrigerator.
 You can tape it to the back of the refrigerator to support it.
-Make sure the tube is held upward so the vinegar can drain down into the refrigerator.
+Ensure the tube is held upward so the vinegar can drain into the refrigerator.
 The purpose of the vinegar is to wipe out any calcium or lime that might have been stored in the dispenser.

-If your refrigerator has an ice cube maker, switch it on to allow the vinegar to clean it also, alongside the dispenser and refrigerator.
+If your refrigerator has an ice cube maker, switch it on to allow the vinegar to clean it alongside the dispenser and refrigerator.
 Steps as to how to clean an ice cube maker are not so difficult.
-Press the water dispenser button so that the white vinegar can run through the whole system.
-This is to make sure all the internal systems and tubes are wiped out.
+Press the water dispenser button so the white vinegar can run through the system.
+This is to ensure all the internal systems and tubes are wiped out.

-Have a large bowl at hand to dispenser the vinegar out of the refrigerator.
-Press the refrigerator button to make sure all the vinegar is out of the system.
+Have a large bowl to dispense the vinegar out of the refrigerator.
+Press the refrigerator button to ensure all the vinegar is out of the system.
 Continue pressing until there’s no more vinegar in the system.
 Then dispose of the vinegar.

-How to clean a refrigerator water dispenser nozzle is not so much of a task.
+Cleaning a refrigerator water dispenser nozzle is not much of a task.
 Dip a bottle brush in vinegar and scrub the water dispenser nozzle and its area.
 Scrub the inside of the dispenser well.
-If you don’t have a bottle brush, an old toothbrush can be of help.
+If you don’t have a bottle brush, an old toothbrush can help.

 If the calcium is so clogged that the toothbrush is not doing much of scraping it, you can use a small kitchen knife to get this done.
 Scrape out the calcium carefully, but be watchful of the tube, so you don’t get them cut out.

-Remove any other units in the dispenser that are removable and spray them with vinegar also.
-Check your owner’s manual to be sure of which unit is removable, do not force anything out of the system.
+Remove any other removable units in the dispenser and spray them with vinegar.
+Check your owner’s manual to ensure which unit is removable, do not force anything out of the system.
 You should also know how to clean a refrigerator water dispenser tray.

-Reconnect the copper water supply, slip it into place, and screw with a screwdriver.
+Reconnect the copper water supply, slip it into place, and screw it with a screwdriver.
 Turn on the water supply and allow it to flush through the refrigerator.
 Allow the water to continue running till there’s no more trace of vinegar in the system.
-Run the tap into a glass over and over again, till there’s no smell of vinegar in the water.
-Taste a little also to be sure it doesn’t taste of vinegar.
+Run the tap into a glass repeatedly until there’s no vinegar smell in the water.
+Taste a little also to be sure it doesn’t taste like vinegar.

 You’re good to go with your water dispenser when the vinegar has been fully flushed out of the system.
 You should not use the first batch of ice cubes made because they might have a taste of vinegar in them.

 How Often Should I Clean My Refrigerator Water Dispenser?

-Your refrigerator water dispenser and ice cube makers need to be cleaned regularly for proper maintenance.
-In cases where you have hard water, lime and calcium deposits tend to clog in the dispensers or build up around the water spout.
+Your refrigerator water dispenser and ice cube makers must be cleaned regularly for proper maintenance.
+In cases where you have hard water, lime and calcium deposits tend to clog the dispensers or build up around the water spout.
 In such instances, you should clean the water dispenser more often.

 It is generally advised to carry out a thorough cleaning of your water dispenser every six months.
 You should also know how to clean the water dispenser nozzle and clean it weekly or every fortnight.
 The cleaning depends on how quickly lime and calcium build up in your system.

-- Clean the ice cube tray and dispenser buttons every day, if you frequently use it or if a lot of people it.
+- Clean the ice cube tray and dispenser buttons every day if you frequently use them or if a lot of people it.

 - The inner part of the refrigerator should be cleaned often with baking soda and warm water.
-This helps to remove bacteria, and you don’t end up having so much bacteria build-up when you want to do a deep cleaning.
+This helps remove bacteria; you don’t have so much bacteria build up when you want to do a deep cleaning.
 You can do this once in three weeks or once a month.

 A clogged filter can cause the water dispenser to be slow.
 It can also result in the refrigerator not dispensing water at all.
 All you have to do is change the filters.
 Ideally, filters should be replaced every six months.

-Having a refrigerator is cool, but having a refrigerator water dispenser is the bomb.
-With a water dispenser, you get to enjoy cold, safe, and clean water per time.
+A refrigerator is cool, but a refrigerator water dispenser is a bomb.
+With a water dispenser, you can enjoy cold, safe, and clean water.
 A water dispenser is not all that expensive to invest in for your refrigerator, considering the benefits you get from it.
 In order to get benefits out of it, you need to keep them neat and clean otherwise; they won’t give you anything rather than an unpleasant smell.
 So keep your refrigerator clean by following the above steps.